pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 There's a bunch of input messages for a bunch of things.
 Should they be supported?
 Maybe have a user-enterable string and then I add the asterisk + checksum?

+## Complete: 2025-06-18 Annnunciator isn't complete

+Although much of the annunciator is done, and all the foundation is complete, there's too much slop

+## Complete: 2025-06-18 Checksum

+From the *SiRF* NMEA PDF, page 2.1 in one of the footnotes.

+CKSUM is a two-hex character checksum as defined in the NMEA specification, NMEA-0183 Standard For Interfacing Marine Electronic Devices.
+Checksum consists of a binary exclusive OR the lower 7 bits of each character after the “$” and before the “*” symbols.
+The resulting 7-bit binary number is displayed as the ASCII equivalent of two hexadecimal characters representing the contents of the checksum.
+Use of checksums is required on all input messages.